Published in July 18, 2023

-So far, your credit history is blank and you are wondering why?
-This can have a few reasons.
+So far, your credit history is blank and you might be wondering why?
+There could be a few reasons why.
 If you just turned 18 and most of your bills have been paid by your parents, you haven’t had a chance yet to accumulate credit history.
 Even if you are older, chances are that you never applied for credit yet and therefore, the relevant credit bureaus don’t carry data about you.
-If you have stayed off the grid until now, it is about time to change that!

-Additionally, a bank account is necessary to set you up to manage your finances well and on time.
+Additionally, a bank account is important to manage your finances well and on time.

 You can proactively approach your credit bureau to provide information if your data is currently left blank.
 While you can’t just send them an email to get listed, you can send them

-Updating your information proactively on time will be useful for future reference.
-E.g. if you apply for a new credit after you moved house and your address is not matching, this can affect your credit score by creating a cross-reference or even a new credit file.
+Updating your information proactively will be useful for future reference.
+E.g. if you apply for new credit after you moved house and your address doesn’t match, this can affect your credit score by creating a cross-reference or even a new credit file.

 While you may not be able to apply for a regular credit card with no credit score, there are other options available to you.